survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Alternate Ways to Use *webpack-dev-server*

 You could have passed the WDS options through a terminal.
-I find it clearer to manage it within webpack configuration as that helps to keep *package.json* nice and tidy.
+It is clearer to manage the options within webpack configuration as that helps to keep *package.json* nice and tidy.
 It is also easier to understand what's going on as you don't need to dig out the answers from the webpack source.

 Alternately, you could have set up an Express server and use a middleware.
 There are a couple of options: